 To calculate the deduction with the simplified method, you will multiply your client’s total home office space by the rate per square foot for the current tax year.
 As this article is published, the rate is $5 per square foot for up to 300 square feet of home office space.

-Limitations to the home office deduction (simplified method)
+Limitations to the simplified method home office deduction

 Not every home-based business is eligible to claim the home office deduction.
 To qualify for the write-off, a client’s home office must meet these requirements:

-- The space must be their principal place of business
+- The space must be their principal place of business.

-- They must use the space regularly
+- They must use the space regularly.

-- The space must only be used for business purposes
+- The space must only be used for business purposes.

-When you elect to use the simplified method for your client, you cannot deduct any depreciation or section 179 expense for the space being used as the home office.
+When you elect to use the simplified method for the home office deduction , your client cannot deduct any depreciation or section 179 expense for the space being used as the home office.

 Actual business expenses that are not tied to the home office – such as marketing and advertising or supplies and equipment – are still deductible.